department-of-veterans-affairs/component-library/README.md

 #### Major

 - Component is removed
-- Component API is changed that causes a breaking change
+- Component API is changed and it causes a breaking change

 #### Minor